sainttelant/3DCenterNet_GTX3090/plugins/tools/onnx-graphsurgeon/examples/01_creating_a_model/README.md

 # Creating An ONNX Model

-## Introduction

 ONNX GraphSurgeon includes an [IR (intermediate representation)](../../README.md#ir) that can be exported to ONNX.
 Additionally, the IR exposes a simple API so that it is possible to build graphs manually.

 This example creates an ONNX model containing a single GlobalLpPool node.